Search

 EARLY YEARS

-The Rebbe was seventh in the lineage of Lubavitch leaders, which began with Rabbi Schneur Zalman of Liadi (1745-1812), author of the basic work of Chabad teachings – Tanya, and the Shulchan Aruch [HaRav] – Code of Jewish Law.
+The Rebbe was seventh in the lineage of Lubavitch leaders.
+It began with Rabbi Schneur Zalman of Liadi (1745-1812), author of the basic work of Chabad teachings – Tanya, and the Shulchan Aruch [HaRav] – Code of Jewish Law.

-The Rebbe was born in Nikolaev, Russia, on the 11th of Nissan, 1902, to Rabbi Levi Yitzchak and Rebbetzin Chana Schneerson.
+The Rebbe was born in Nikolaev, Russia, on 11th of Nissan, 1902, to Rabbi Levi Yitzchak and Rebbetzin Chana Schneerson.
 The Rebbe’s father was a renowned Kabbalist and Talmudic scholar.
 The Rebbe’s mother was an aristocratic woman from a prestigious rabbinic family.
-At the age of five he moved with his parents and two brothers to the Ukrainian city of Yekatrinoslav, now Dnepropetrovsk, where his father was appointed Chief Rabbi.
+At the age of five he moved with his parents and two brothers to the Ukrainian city of Yekatrinoslav.
+That is where his father was appointed Chief Rabbi.
+The name of the city was later change to Dnepropetrovsk.

-From childhood, the Rebbe displayed a prodigious mental acuity and had to leave the cheder [grade school] because he was far ahead of his classmates.
+From childhood, the Rebbe displayed a prodigious mental acuity.
+He had to leave the cheder [grade school] because he was far ahead of his classmates.
 His father engaged private tutors for him and, after that, taught him himself.
 By the time he reached Bar Mitzvah, the Rebbe was an illuy, a Torah prodigy.
 He spent his teen years immersed in study of Torah.

 The Rebbe met the sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchak Schneersohn, in 1923, in Rostov, Russia.
 In December, 1928, the Rebbe married the Rebbetzin Chaya Moussia (1901-1988), second daughter of Rabbi Yosef Yitzchak.
 The wedding took place in Warsaw, Poland.
 The Rebbetzin is remembered for her exceptional erudition and compassion, yet unpretentious and humble demeanor.
 Later the Rebbe studied at the University of Berlin and attended lectures at the Sorbonne in Paris.
 It was there that his formidable knowledge of mathematics and sciences became apparent.

-[Around 1937, on a mission to Vilna, a leading Torah scholar in the world at that time recognized the Rebbe’s greatness in Torah learning, and beseeched him to become the leader of the Lithuanian yeshiva world.
+[Around 1937, on a mission to Vilna, a leading Torah scholar in the world recognized the Rebbe’s greatness in Torah learning.
+He beseeched the Rebbe to become the leader of the Lithuanian yeshiva world.
 However, the Rebbe declined that invitation.]

 ARRIVAL IN U.S.A.